 My broader research interests include international norms, constructivist and institutionalist theory, the role of parliamentary questions, intergroups inside the European Parliament, regionalism, and the design of international organizations.

-Prior to starting my PhD, I completed an M.Phil in European Politics and Society at the University of Oxford (distinction); an MA in Global History from a European Perspective at the University of Vienna and Stellenbosch University (summa cum laude); and a BA at a small liberal arts college in the picturesque city of Middelburg, the Netherlands (University College Roosevelt, Utrecht University; summa cum laude).
-I have also completed an internship with the European Parliament and have served as a consultant for Freedom House.
+I also completed an MA in Government at Cornell University; an M.Phil in European Politics and Society at the University of Oxford (distinction); an MA in Global History from a European Perspective at the University of Vienna and Stellenbosch University (summa cum laude); and a BA at a small liberal arts college in the picturesque city of Middelburg, the Netherlands (University College Roosevelt, Utrecht University; summa cum laude).
+I also held other positions, including that of an intern with the European Parliament, an instructor with the Council on International Educational Exchange in Amsterdam, a visiting fellow with the Berlin Social Science Research Center (WZB), and a consultant for Freedom House.

 Many scholars may be loath to admit it, but there is in fact life beyond academia.
 Travel has been an exciting way to combine the professional and the personal.
-I was born in the sleeper town of Maassluis, the Netherlands, but have lived in different cities - including Berlin, Brussels, Ithaca, Leipzig, Oxford, Stellenbosch and Vienna - since my undergraduate degree.
+I was born in the sleeper town of Maassluis, the Netherlands, but have lived in different cities - including Berlin, Bratislava, Brussels, Ithaca, Leipzig, Oxford, Stellenbosch, Vienna and Vilnius - since my undergraduate degree.
 While in different places, I enjoy seeing modern art (everything pointillism and after), experiencing the food scene and sampling the local liquor.

 I have a passion for tennis, but more court-side than actively on the court.
 I still attend as many professional tournaments as my schedule and itinerary allow.
 For some time I even dreamed of becoming a chair umpire, but I ultimately decided that academia was the better career path.